Public Boat Launch

 Any user in violation of Port regulations, or in violation of applicable federal, state and municipal laws, may be requested to leave the ramp and/or parking area.
 Chronic violators are subject to exclusion from the marina area, including the launch ramp and parking areas.

-Any vehicle, trailer and/or boat parked in a non-designated parking area, or parked over any designated time limit in a parking area, or parked in violation of Port regulations, may be towed by a towing company to be designated by the Executive Director.
+Any vehicle, trailer and/or boat parked in a non-designated parking area, or parked over any designated time limit in a parking area, or parked in violation of Port regulations, may be towed by a towing company to be designated by the Chief Executive Officer.

 The name and phone number of the towing company shall be conspicuously posted in the ramp and/or parking areas.